edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > time.
 {: .callout}

-Let's suppose that you want to use the `environment.yml` file defined above to create a Conda environment in a sub-directory of some project directory.
+Let's suppose that you want to use the `environment.yml` file defined above to create a Conda environment in a sub-directory a project directory.
 Here is how you would accomplish this task.

 ~~~
-$ cd ../
 $ mkdir rnaseq-project2
 $ cd rnaseq-project2
 ~~~

-Once your project folder is created, create `environment.yml` using your favourite editor for instance `nano`.
+Once your project folder is created, create an `environment.yml` file using your favourite editor for instance `nano`.

 ~~~
 name: rnaseq-env
 channels:
+  - conda-forge
   - bioconda
-  - conda-forge
 dependencies:
   - salmon=1.5
   - fastqc=0.11